hagenest/leitmedien/CONTRIBUTING.md

 **You need PYTHON3!**

-This instructions are for linux base systems.
+This instructions are for Unix base systems.
 (Linux, MacOS, BSD, etc.)
 ## Setting up your own fork of this repo.

 - On github interface click on `Fork` button.